-Male breast development is known as gynecomastia.
+The development of excess glandular breast tissue in men is called gynecomastia.
 Gynecomastia is commonly due to hormonal changes during puberty.
 In most men, breast development in puberty is temporary, but for a small minority, it may be permanent.
 Weight gain may also be a contributing factor in breast development; many patients have breast enlargement due to fatty tissue accumulation (lipomastia).
-Many patients have a combination of both lipomastia and gynecomastia.
+Although gynecomastia technically only refers to enlargement of the glandular tissue, most people refer to any form of male breast enlargement as’ gynecomastia’ , Many patients treated by Dr. Tong actually have a combination of both lipomastia and gynecomastia.1

-Whatever the cause, patients are often embarrassed by their appearance.
-They choose to avoid situations such as swimming, changing in a public change room, or going to the beach.
-A male breast reduction is a procedure performed by plastic surgeon Lawrence Tong, MD that can make the chest look normal by reversing the changes associated with male breast development.
+Whatever the cause of male breast growth, patients are often embarrassed by their appearance.
+They choose to avoid situations where men commonly remove their shirts, such as swimming, changing in a public change room, or going to the beach.
+A male breast reduction is a procedure performed by Board-Certified Plastic Surgeon Lawrence Tong, MD that can make the chest look normal by reversing the changes associated with male breast development.

 Gynecomastia surgery improves the contour of the male chest by removing the breast tissue and associated soft tissues that contribute to the unwanted appearance.
 This is accomplished by: